ftchirou/faical.dev/src/spaced-repetition-swift/README.md

 }
 ```

-This function does 3 things:
+This function does 3 things.

-- first, loops through all the cards in the deck in random order and for each card, prompts the user for the answer of the card.
-This continues until the user answers all the cards correctly; the set of cards being reduced, at each round, to those cards the user answered incorrectly
+- First, the function loops through all the cards in the deck in random order.
+For each card, the user is prompted for its answer.
+The looping continues until the user has provided the correct answers to all the cards.
-- then, adds a record of this review in the database
+- Then, the function adds a record of the review in the database  by saving a `Repetition` value.
-- and finally, creates a notification to be triggered some appropriate time in the future.
+- And finally, the function creates a notification to be triggered at some appropriate time in the future.
 The user will be prompted to review the same deck after interacting with the notification.

 As a final touch, we can group these functions into a top-level type `SuperMemo` ...